outpaddling/auto-admin/README.md

 * Complete portability: Our aim is to support any POSIX platform for which someone is willing to maintain the code.
-* Zero dependencies: All scripts are written in POSIX Bourne shell and use only POSIX tools included with the base system.
+* Zero dependencies: All scripts are written in POSIX Bourne shell and use only tools included with a minimal install, so auto-admin can be the first package installed after the OS.
 * Speed and Simplicity: Our efforts are focused on basic functionality, robustness, fast and easy setup and management.